 Bad stuff happens every day.
 Homes are burglarized and trashed, burn down, flood, or are otherwise destroyed.
 Contact a professional water damage restoration company as soon as possible after water damage occurs.
 The sooner you act, the less damage there will be and the easier it will be to restore your property.
 If you wait too long, mold and mildew can set in and further complicate the restoration process.
-Let’s say this happens to you tomorrow – how would you go about explaining to your insurance company (you do have homeowner’s insurance, RIGHT?!) what all they need to replace?
+Let’s say you have a yard flooding issue tomorrow – how would you go about explaining to your insurance company (you do have homeowner’s insurance, RIGHT?!) what all they need to replace?
 They’re going to ask for an inventory of what was in the house.
 Hope you have proof of the heirlooms and other expensive stuff you had, because otherwise it’s gonna be tough to convince them to pay for your mint condition 1964 cat hairball collection.
 When it’s time to file a claim, you may visit this page https://www.lmrpublicadjusters.com/home-damaged/ to have an insurance adjuster inspect the damages in your property.

 Okay, okay.
 Maybe a cat hairball collection isn’t something you need to inventory, unless there really is a market for hairballs I’m unaware of.
 But I digress.
 What needs to go in the inventory?
 Well…pretty much anything of value.
 The Insurance Information Institute has a pretty decent guide on doing a home inventory which will give you a good list of what should be inventoried.
 If you think it is valuable enough to tell your insurance company they need to replace it, you should probably inventory it.
 How detailed should you be?
 Well, that’s going to be up to you and how much stuff you have.
 I’m not going to inventory all my closet items, but I will indicate how many (roughly) shirts, pants, shoes, etc. are in there, if you ever have water problems then look into water damage restoration san diego.
 However, if you’re one of those people who wear $3,000 shoes and $2,000 suits, you might ought to make a point to be more specific than me on your closet.
 Clear enough?